umbraco/Umbraco-CMS/CONTRIBUTING.md

 ### What branch should I target for my contributions?

 We like to use [Gitflow as much as possible](https://jeffkreeftmeijer.com/git-flow/), don't worry if you are not familiar with it.
-The only thing you need to know is that when you fork the Umbraco repository, the default branch is set to something, usually `dev-v7`.
+The most important thing you need to know is that when you fork the Umbraco repository, the default branch is set to something, usually `dev-v7`.
 Whatever the default is, that's where we'd like you to target your contributions.

 ![What branch do you want me to target?](tools/contributing/defaultbranch.png)

-### Building Umbraco from source
+### Building Umbraco from source code

 The easiest way to get started is to run `build.bat` which will build both the backoffice (also known as "Belle") and the Umbraco core.
 You can then easily start debugging from Visual Studio, or if you need to debug Belle you can run `gulp dev` in `src\Umbraco.Web.UI.Client`.
 See [this page](BUILD.md) for more details.